-So what is important is that both the groups, of the majority and the minority must get rid of their respective prejudices to reach some "final solution".
+So what is essential is that both the groups, of the majority and the minority, must get rid of their respective prejudices to reach some "final solution."

-Dattani for whom, hurt and humiliation, assault and aggression, violence and viciousness have been stable subjects of drama is not a dysthymiac.
-Rather he has been a staunch crusader in support of peace, certitude and joy in the society, variously vitiated but not weakened beyond repair and redemption.
-In other words, "Final Solutions" has put the central spot-light on his harmonious vision, but not on his diagnostic temperament to trace the stink of violence threatening the dignified and graceful a society of the human society.
+Dattani, for whom hurt and humiliation, assault and aggression, violence and viciousness have been stable subjects of drama, is not a dysthymic.
+Instead, he has been a staunch crusader supporting peace, certainty, and joy in society, variously vitiated but not weakened beyond repair and redemption.
+In other words, "Final Solutions" has put the central spotlight on his harmonious vision, but not on his diagnostic temperament to trace the stink of violence threatening the dignified and graceful acuity of human society.